uc-cdis/compose-services/README.md

 ## Introduction
 This setup uses Docker containers for postgres, indexd, fence, peregrine, sheepdog, data-portal and nginx.
-Images for the cdis microservices will be pulled from quay.io, while postgres (9.5) and nginx (latest) images will be pulled from Docker Hub.
+Images for the cdis microservices will be pulled from quay.io (master), while postgres (9.5) and nginx (1.14) images will be pulled from Docker Hub.
 Nginx will be used as a reverse proxy to each of the services.
 Config file formats were copied from [cloud-automation](https://github.com/uc-cdis/cloud-automation) and stored in the `api_configs` directory and modified for local use with Docker Compose.
 Setup scripts for some of the containers are kept in the `scripts` directory.

 ### Some Database Info
 Database setup only has to occur the very first time you setup your local gen3 Docker Compose environment, as this docker-compose environment is configured to create a persistent volume for postgres.
 The environment configuration is set up to automatically run setup scripts for the postgres container and set up the following: